fantasyland/static-land/docs/spec.md

 ## Parametricity

 All methods' implementations should only use type information about arguments that is known from the signatures.
-It's not allowed to inspect arguments or values that they produce or contain to get more information about their types.
-In other words methods should be [parametrically polymorphic](https://en.wikipedia.org/wiki/Parametric_polymorphism).
+Inspecting arguments or values that they produce or contain to get more information about their types is not allowed.
+In other words methods
+should be [parametrically polymorphic](https://en.wikipedia.org/wiki/Parametric_polymorphism).